Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Fingal Bay has 25 active public transport stops, all of which are bus stops.
 These stops are served by 17 different routes that together facilitate 357 weekly passenger trips.
-The accessibility of transport in the area is rated as excellent, with residents on average being located just 149 meters from their nearest transport stop.
+The area's transport accessibility is rated as excellent, with residents living an average of 149 meters from the nearest stop.
+Most residents commute outward due to Fingal Bay being primarily residential.
+Cars remain the dominant mode of transportation, used by 94% of residents.
+On average, there are 1.1 vehicles per dwelling, which is below the regional average.

 Frequently Asked Questions - Transport